The Missing Cross to Purity

 These are all out of unity; for the unity is in the faith, which gives victory over the devil.

-These are out of the just life; which just lives by his faith
+These are out of the righteous life; in which the righteous lives by his faith.

-yet it is not I, but Christ that lives in me,' said the apostle.
+yet it is not I, but Christ who lives in me,' said the apostle.

-And all that walk in the faith of God's elect, which is the victory over the devil,
+And all who walk in the faith of God's elect, which is the victory over the devil,

 walk in unity over the enmity.